Matt Bellamy

-Matthew James Bellamy (born 9 June 1978) is an English singer, musician, producer, and songwriter.
-He is primarily known as the lead vocalist, guitarist, pianist, and primary songwriter for English rock band Muse.
+Matthew James Bellamy (born 9 June 1978) is an English musician and producer.
+He is the lead vocalist, guitarist, pianist, and lyricist for the English rock band Muse.
 He is recognised for his eccentric stage persona, wide tenor vocal range and musicianship.

-Bellamy has released solo compositions and plays bass in the supergroup the Jaded Hearts Club, also producing their debut album, You've Always Been Here (2020).
+Bellamy was born in Cambridge.
+His family moved to Teignmouth, Devon, where he formed Muse with schoolmates.
+They released their debut album, Showbiz, in 1999.
 With Muse, Bellamy has won two Grammy Awards for Best Rock Album, for The Resistance (2009) and Drones (2015); two Brit Awards for Best British Live Act; five MTV Europe Music Awards; and eight NME Awards.
 Muse have sold over 30 million albums worldwide.
 In 2012, they received the Ivor Novello Award for International Achievement from the British Academy of Songwriters, Composers and Authors.

+Bellamy has released solo compositions, and released a compilation of his solo tracks, Cryosleep, in 2021.
+He plays bass in the supergroup the Jaded Hearts Club, and produced their debut album, You've Always Been Here (2020).

 Early life

-Matthew James Bellamy was born on 9 June 1978 in Cambridge, Cambridgeshire.
+Matthew James Bellamy was born on 9 June 1978 in Cambridge.
 He has an older brother named Paul.
 His father, George Bellamy, was the rhythm guitarist of the 1960s pop group the Tornados, whose 1962 single "Telstar" was the first US number one by an English band.
 His mother, Marilyn, was born in Belfast and moved to England in the 1970s.
 On her first day in England, she met Bellamy's father, who was working as a taxi driver in London at the time.
-They later moved to Cambridge and in the mid-1980s to Teignmouth, Devon.
-After his parents divorced, Bellamy lived with his mother and his brother.
+The couple moved to Cambridge and in the mid-1980s to Teignmouth, Devon.
+After his parents divorced, Bellamy lived with his mother and brother.
 He started playing the piano at the age of six and guitar when he was 11.
 His first musical performance was in June 1991, aged 12, playing piano in front of his school at Teignmouth Community School.